adafruit/Adafruit-Retrogame/README.md

 ````

 Save the file by pressing Ctrl-O and enter, then press Ctrl-x to exit.
 Restart your Raspberry Pi and run retrogame again, now button presses should register in SDL2 applications like the EmulationStation frontend to RetroPie

+---

+### Roadmap

+Development of the C retrogame program at this point is in maintenance mode -- bugs will be looked at and corrected where possible, but don't expect significant new features (such as support for more I/O port expander types), nor will pull requests for such be merged.
+The code has grown untenably complex.

+retrogame is a product of its time; first-generation Raspberry Pi devices with sub-optimal emulation software were common and obtuse C code was used to minimize memory use and CPU load.
+There's little benefit to such an approach now.
+For the Arcade Bonnet and Joy Bonnet, you'll see there are now simpler, device-specific Python scripts being used...either one consumes just a fraction of a percent of a system's resources.
+Rather than wrestling the retrogame code into doing Yet Another Thing, consider using one of these Python scripts as a starting point, and focus on just that one task.